 One potential concern for Single Page applications is the exposure of sensitive data.

 If you’re not carefully about what data is contained by the initial page load, you could easily be sending data that shouldn’t necessarily be exposed to all users.
 Because the entire page isn’t generally visible in the browser in an SPA, this can lull a careless developer into a false sense of security.
 (Quote from Stack Exchange)

 What is vulnerability scanning?

 Vulnerability scanning allows the user to scan software for security vulnerabilities.
-This can happen on an infrastructure (i.e. network or physical) or application level.
-Crashtest Security allows its users to scan applications in an automated, agile manner with easy integration in your agile development process.
+This can happen on an infrastructure (i.e., network or physical) or application level.
+For example, Crashtest Security allows users to scan applications in an automated, agile manner with easy integration in your agile development process.

 The manual approach to security testing is called penetration testing.
 This is a service performed by a person, taking between 5 and 20 days, depending on the scope of the test.
 Manual penetration tests often require a specific setup for each test and are not compatible with agile software release processes.
 However, manual pentesters can cover individual application-specific flaws and test for more OWASP categories, such as Broken Access Control.